elishagretton/multinational-retail-data-centralisation939/README.md

 With this project, we learn:

-1. How to connect and extract data from multiple sources e.g. a csv file, a PDF, an S3 Bucket, and an API.
+1. How to connect and extract data from multiple sources e.g. a csv file, a PDF, an S3 Bucket, an API, and a json file.
 2. How to clean data effectively by considering NULL values, duplicates, valid data types, incorrectly typed values, wrong information, and formatting.
 3. How to organise code effectively into suitable classes to connect, extract, and clean data.
-4. This list will continue growing as I complete the project!
+4. How to query the data using pgAdmin 4 to cast data types, manipulate the tables, and set primary and foreign keys.

 ## Installation instructions